belexiu/genericCrud/README.md

 # genericCrud

-A generic library to help reduce the ammount of code that does only CRUD on data
+A generic library to help reduce the amount of code that does only CRUD on data